1669 Polish–Lithuanian royal election: History

 Two days later, on 19 June, Wiśniowiecki was elected the new king.
 A Polish nobleman, Jan Antoni Chrapowicki, who participated in the free election, wrote later: “There were different factions: some wanted the Neuburgian, others supported the Lotharingian.
 Since neither side wanted to resign their candidacy, it was decided that in order to avoid commotion, a Piast will be elected, who turned out to be Michał Korybut Wiśniowiecki.
-Primate Prazmowski, who was hesitant at the choice, was eventually forced to sing the Te Deum hymn”.
+Primate Prazmowski, who was hesitant at the choice, was eventually forced to sing the Te Deum”.

 Even though Wisniowiecki won the support of the majority of electors, a faction led by Prazmowski and Sobieski continued to oppose him.
 The Crowning by the Sejm, which took place in Kraków, was dismissed.
 The Commonwealth, which suffered from continuous Crimean Tatar raids, was on the brink of civil war.
-Outbreak of the Polish–Ottoman War (1672–76) changed this situation, ending internal conflicts.
+The outbreak of the Polish–Ottoman War (1672–76) however ended internal conflicts.